scipy-conference/scipy_proceedings/papers/ben_lasscock/00_blasscock.rst

 margin.
 The SVC solution for the nodal line is largely unchanged.
 On the other hand, the strategy of FPFIT is to minimize the overall rate of misclassification.
 And indeed, in each case, it finds the optimal solution on this basis.
-In fact, in terms of misclassified point, FPFIT outperforms the SVC classifier.
+In fact, in terms of misclassified points, FPFIT outperforms the SVC classifier.
 But we would question whether minimizing the overall rate of misclassification is reasonable from an applied perspective.
 Consider that since the nodal line represents a